 Bio

-Things began to shift as her children became adults and struck out on their own.
-Risa began to paint more and think about her work in new ways.
-In 2007 she rented a studio in the artist community of Lowertown St. Paul.
+Risa has been painting throughout her adult life, even while raising two children on her own.
+But recently when her children struck out on their own, the time and space to spend more time on her artwork became available.
+In 2007 Risa rented a studio in the artist community of Lowertown St. Paul.
 With a separate space dedicated to painting, Risa began producing more work, and in the Fall of 2007 opened her studio for the St. Paul Art Crawl.

 Artist Statement

 This has been a time of great growth for me as an artist.
-I continue to paint with acrylics and my work is increasingly abstract in nature.
-I embrace the challenges of working with acrylics and pushing the limits of the medium.
+I continue to paint with acrylics–and enjoy pushing the limits of the medium.
 Acrylics compel me to work quickly, forcing me to think on my feet.
-Recently I have begun incorporating more depth and texture in my paintings with the use of light molding paste and gel mediums.
-Working with a palette knife or brush, I lay down many layers of color, often using a cloth or even my fingers to blend or wipe away colors to reveal the mystery of what lies beneath.
+I have begun incorporating more depth and texture in my paintings with the use of light molding paste and other gel mediums.
+Working with a palette knife or brush, I lay down layers upon layers of color and texture, often using a cloth or even my fingers to blend or wipe away colors to reveal the mystery of what lies beneath.
+Often times it is as if the painting reveals itself as I work.
+Sometimes this happens very quickly and other times it takes a great deal longer--it is very much a back and forth/give and take kind of process.